Is Access Tuolumne my cable company?

 What is Public Access TV?

 Federal law provides that states or local communities may establish franchise agreements with cable TV service providers wishing to market their services locally.
 Under such agreement, a city or town may require its cable operator(s) to provide what the Telecommunications Act of 1984 calls “Public, Educational, or Government (P/E/G) Access” channels on the local channel lineup.
 These PEG channels are available for use by citizens, schools and municipalities.
 Such channels must provide equal access to all prospective users and serve as public forums for free expression.
 Most access centers are funded by a cable franchise fee (a small percentage of your cable bill, usually 5%) and an additional 1% fee specifically for public access.
 The 1% fee can only be used for capital expenses, such as a studio facility and video equipment.
-Because Access Tuolumne does not receive any part of the franchise fee, we must charge for services in order to pay for staff.

 How do public access centers operate?